actinia-org/actinia-introduction/docs/index.md

 Step 1:

-* get your credentials (for authentication) from the trainer (or use the "demouser" with "gu3st!pa55w0rd")
+* get your credentials (for authentication) from the trainer (or simply use the "demouser" with "gu3st!pa55w0rd")

 Step 2: